 Positions

 This page collects the sharper, shorter positions that sit underneath the broader essays.
-It is designed as a crawlable summary for readers who want Craig Cornick's current stance without reading the full archive first.
+It offers a concise route into Craig Cornick's current stance for readers who want an overview before entering the full archive.

 Overview